-In the second edition of a new series of racing previews, WILL HOFFMANN looks ahead to Saturday’s racing and wonders what’s happened to Tiger Roll’s jockey Davy Russell.
+In the second edition of a new series of racing previews horse racing expert, WILL HOFFMANN, looks ahead to Saturday’s racing and wonders what’s happened to Tiger Roll’s jockey Davy Russell.

 Gigginstown are a funny bunch.
 In many respects, Michael and Eddie O’Leary are the ideal racing owners: their horses always run on their merits, they are as objective and honest as you would hope about their horse’s abilities and they’ve invested heavily in the game.